-Considering that the transport sector in Ibagué is the second most responsible for $CO_2$ emissions, it is paramount to promote strategies to decarbonise transport.
-The implementation of a public bicycle pilot is in line with this objective, as well as promoting healthy lifestyle habits and offering alternatives for people with low incomes.
+Considering that the transport sector in Ibagué is the second most responsible for CO2 emissions, promoting strategies to decarbonise transport is paramount.
+Implementing a public bicycle pilot aligns with this objective, promoting healthy lifestyle habits and offering alternatives for low-income people.